chlenc/ICTBIT-task/README.md

 ### Task 2 Details

-- A starter function is in the `~/updateUserSettings.js file`.
+- A starter function is in the `~/updateCurrentUser.js file`.
 Fix and finish the code.
+- This code should utilize the user schema you wrote in Task 1.
 - Assume the user ID is given to you.
 - If no DB document is found, create a new one.
 - Return the new document after update.
 - This code will not be executed, but should be valid.

 # Notes

+Your work will be judged based on these factors:

+1. Does it run without errors?
+2. Is the code clean and easy to understand?
+3. Is the code easy to extend?
+4. Does the code follow best practices?

+If you have extra time and energy, feel free to add a feature of your own design.
+It will be taken into strong consideration.

 Please provide feedback if any errors or bugs are encountered in this repo.
 We want to make your coding challenge as painless as possible.